 - 1 cup sour cream

-- 1 cup shredded Cheddar or Colby Jack cheese
+- 1 cup shredded cheese I use Colby Jack

 - 1 cup French's fried onions

-- Heat oven to 350 degrees.
-Spray a 9x13 baking dish, or similar casserole dish, with cooking spray.
+- Heat oven to 350°.
+Spray a 9x13 baking dish with cooking spray.
 Set aside.

 - Melt the butter in a large pot over medium heat.
 Once melted, add the flour, salt, sugar, and pepper.
 Stir with a whisk for 1 minute.
 Stir constantly so it does not burn.